Articles written by Minister Sonya Savage and Associate Minister Dale Nally

 The reversal of the capacity market and elimination of the regulated rate cap on electricity helps to restore investor confidence in Alberta’s electricity system.

-Minister of Energy Sonya Savage issued the following statement on the launch of the federal action plan for small modular nuclear reactors:
+Minister of Energy Sonya Savage issued the following statement on forthcoming public consultations with Albertans on a modern coal policy for Alberta: